-The Municipal District of Lesser Slave River recognizes that a dynamic, active, and healthy community requires programs, services, and amenities for all stages of life.
-This is achieved through a focus on recreational, social, and cultural opportunities – all elements that help to make the Lesser Slave River a community well beyond the ordinary.
+Dynamic, active and healthy communities need programs, services and amenities for all stages of life.
+This is achieved through a focus on recreational, social, and cultural opportunities — all elements that help to Lesser Slave River communities thrive.

-Residents are welcome and encouraged to utilize one of the many local excellent recreation facilities, described below, which are available at reasonable rates for meetings, recreation programs, fund raising events, social activities, and much more!
+The public is welcome to utilize one of the many local excellent recreation facilities, described below, which are available at reasonable rates for meetings, recreation programs, fund raising events, social activities, and much more!

 Smith Community Complex

 Widewater Community Complex

 Flatbush Community Complex

 The Boreal Centre for Bird Conservation (BCBC) is the only educational and research facility in the world strategically located to study boreal birds on their breeding grounds.
 The BCBC offers 6,000 square feet of indoor and outdoor exhibits, interpretive programming, a gift shop and office space.
 It also provides research space and computer work stations for staff, volunteers, and visiting researchers and educators.

 The Boreal Centre for Bird Conservation provides year-round facilities for rent and a variety of interpretive and educational events and environmental education school programs.

 T 780.849.8240 Click here for more information about this facility.